PeterOzo/NLP-ShinyApp/README.md

 Detailed Breakdown of strong vs. moderate indicators on both sides

-Explanatory Guidance—tips on how to verify or interpret the result
+Explanatory Guidance tips on how to verify or interpret the result

 About Research